mar-ibel/prueba/README.md

 # prueba
-ya estoy
+ya estoy no.
-quiero
+quiero no.
-necesito
+necesito no.
-odio
+odio no.